virtualcommons/port-of-mars-analysis/README.md

 # port-of-mars-analysis

+R analysis pipeline for Port of Mars "Mars Madness" tournament data from 2021/2022 archived at https://osf.io/vjcpe/

+Originally written by Calvin Pritchard.

 ## Layout of tournament round input files

-A tournament named 2021-03 should have files arranged to match:

-NOTE: this is subject to change as we refine the workflow.
-The `1, 2, 3` below refer to the tournament round.
+NOTE: subject to change as workflow is refined.
+The `1, 2, 3` below refer to the tournament round, e.g., 1st, 2nd, 3rd, round of the tournament etc.

+An input `tournament_dir` of `"2021-11"` should have files arranged to match the below diagram.

 ```
 input